SpiderUnicorn/spiderunicorn.github.io/_posts/2016-12-15-putting-a-bandaid-net-core-dependency-issues.md

 ## Problems with mixing .NET Core and .NET 4.x

-Some common problems we had in the beginning of the project were due to making references between .NET Core projects and .NET 4.x projects.
-Here's one of the errors we got.
+.NET 4.x is a very stable platform in and of itself. .NET Core is slowly maturing as well, and works fine for the most part.
+However, when you mix .NET 4.x with Core in the same solution, problems quickly surface.
+Most of the problems stem from the tooling around .NET Core still being in beta.
+The first problem we encountered was adding references between .NET Core projects and .NET 4.x projects.
+The first thing to overcome was this:

 >Unable to resolve 'xxx' for '.NETFramework,Version=v4.6.2'.

-All the more confusing, this error seemed to pop up on the build server after we stopped getting it locally.
-An issue was that we couldn't resolve dependencies with "dotnet restore" on the solution level, because it couldn't resolve dependencies for 4.x projects.

-### The fix
+The naive solution would be to run *dotnet restore* to resolve everything in the solution.
+This didn't work well, however, since at the time we worked on the project "dotnet restore" only worked on .NET Core projects and it couldn't infer a complete dependency graph to construct the .NET Core projects in.

+### Fixing unable to resolve...
-The solution to the problem was to run the restore through nuget.exe and let it resolve both the .NET Core and NET 4.x dependencies.
-One caveat is that the you'll need version 3.5 or above of nuget.exe.
+The solution to the problem was to run the restore through the latest version of nuget.exe and have it successfully resolve both the .NET Core and NET 4.x dependencies.
+One caveat was that the this only works with version 3.5 or above of nuget.exe.
 You can [go here to download the latest version](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe).

 ## Summary